AdeliaManafov/hear-ui/README.md

 - 📫 Email based password recovery.
 - ✅ Tests with [Pytest](https://pytest.org).
 - 📞 [Traefik](https://traefik.io) as a reverse proxy / load balancer.

+## Current MVP status (2025-11-19)

+- This repository has been trimmed for a minimal MVP.
+The following changes were applied to simplify local development and CI for the MVP:
+    - Email sending and the interactive `test-email` endpoint are removed from the active code paths.
+Email templates and related helpers were moved to `archiviert/`.
+    - Heavy CI jobs (Playwright E2E and automatic client generation) were archived and replaced with noop workflows to reduce CI runtime.
+The originals are stored in `archiviert/.github_workflows/`.
+    - The automatically generated frontend client and types were moved to `archiviert/frontend_react_src/client/` (if you prefer using the generated client later you can restore them from there).
+    - Frontend end-to-end tests and related Playwright artifacts are archived under `archiviert/`.

+These changes are reversible — archived files keep the original content and can be restored if needed.

+If you need me to revert any of the above items or to re-enable CI jobs, tell me which item and I will restore it from `archiviert/`.
 - 🚢 Deployment instructions using Docker Compose, including how to set up a frontend Traefik proxy to handle automatic HTTPS certificates.
 - 🏭 CI (continuous integration) and CD (continuous deployment) based on GitHub Actions.